jgamblin/JupyterWorkshop/README.md

 In the hands-on lab,  we will work through some sample notebooks that will allow us to:

 - Perfrom Advanced IP Lookups
+- Investigate OSQuery Data
-- Examine The Most Popular Domains
+- Examine Popular Domains
 - Deep Dive On CVE Data

 ### Software